The Bankrate promise

 Some home insurance providers offer HO-2 insurance, although most companies typically only offer HO-3 policies.
 If you are looking for an HO-2 policy or want to compare policy options, you can start by getting quotes from multiple home insurance providers.

 Generally, policies that offer less protection — like HO-1 and HO-2 insurance — are cheaper than policies with more expansive coverage options.
-You may pay less, but you will also be exposed to more risk.
+You may pay less, but you will also be exposed to more financial risk.

 Learn more: Affordable home insurance companies

 There are several perils not named on an HO-2 policy that are also excluded on an HO-3 policy.
 Perils that are typically not covered by either policy include earthquakes, floods, mudslides, war and owner neglect.
 If you want these perils covered, you may need to purchase additional coverage.
+Some perils may not be covered by any provider, but talking with an insurance agent could help you determine if coverage is available.